Skip to main content

 While particulate pollution decreased overall across the greater Houston metropolitan area, social vulnerability from pollution and heat is increasing in more urban areas.

-This post highlights a peer-reviewed journal article discussing the synergy of urban heat, pollution, and social vulnerability in Houston, TX.
+This post highlights a peer-reviewed journal article discussing the synergy of urban heat, pollution, and social vulnerability in Houston, Texas.
 The article is an outgrowth of a data story, Aerosols and Their Impacts on Houston, TX, published on the NASA Visualization, Exploration, and Data Analysis (VEDA) dashboard.
 VEDA uses Earth science data for storytelling through visual exploration of data that are transformed into cloud-native formats.
 Two of the VEDA dashboard thematic areas are environmental justice and air pollution.

 Andrew Blackford, a graduate student in the Department of Atmospheric and Earth Science at the University of Alabama in Huntsville, used NASA Earth science data products to visually explore the relationship between heat, air pollution, and social vulnerability in the Houston metropolitan area over the first two decades of the 21st century.
 After the publication of the story on VEDA, he and his co-authors conducted an in-depth analysis that led to the peer-reviewed journal publication.